Bukhara, what to see in the jewel of the Silk Road

 Carpet shops abound in Bukhara

-The Ark Fortress is the oldest fortress in Bukhara, with origins dating back to the 5th century AD.
-For centuries, it was the residence of the emirs, a city within a city.
-Although it was partially destroyed by Russian bombing in 1920, it still preserves several pavilions, museums, and structures that tell the history of power in Central Asia.
-Its sloping façade, as if emerging from the desert sands, is imposing.
+The Ark Fortress is the oldest fort in Bukhara, with origins dating back to the 5th century AD.
+For centuries it was the residence of the emirs, a city within a city.

 Murallas de la Fortaleza Ark en Bujará